elastic/elastic-package/README.md

 _Context: package_

-Use this command to install/uninstall the package in Kibana.
+Use this command to install the package in Kibana.

 ### `elastic-package lint`